 Term Definition All-the-way Charge A charge that is applicable to an end user rather than an LDNO.
 An end user in this context is a Supplier/User who has a registered MPAN or MSID and is using the Distribution System to transport energy on behalf of a Customer.
 Back-up Connection As defined in DCUSA Schedule 32.
 Balancing and Settlement Code (BSC) The BSC contains the governance arrangements for electricity balancing and settlement in Great Britain.
-An overview document is available from https://www.elexon.co.uk/documents/bsccodes/bscps/bscp01-3/ Balancing and Settlement Code Procedure (BSCP) A document of that title, as established or adopted and from time to time modified by the Panel in accordance with The Code, setting out procedures to be complied with (by Parties, Party Agents, BSC Agents, BSCCo, the Panel and others) in, and other matters relating to, the implementation of The Code.
-Central Volume Allocation (CVA) As defined in the BSC.
-Common Distribution Charging Methodology (CDCM) The CDCM used for calculating charges to Designated Properties as required by standard licence condition 13A of the Electricity Distribution Licence.
-Connection Agreement An agreement between an LDNO and a Customer which provides that that Customer has the right for its connected installation to be and remain directly or indirectly connected to that LDNO's Distribution System A person to whom a User proposes to supply, or for the time being supplies, electricity through an exit point, or from who, a User or any relevant exempt supplier, is entitled to recover charges, compensation or an account of profits in respect of electricity supplied through an exit point; Customer Or A person from whom a User purchases, or proposes to purchase, electricity, at an entry point (who may from time to time be supplied with electricity as a Customer of that User (or another electricity supplier) through an exit point).
+An overview document is available from www.elexon.co.uk/ELEXON Documents/trading arrangements.pdf .
+Balancing and Settlement Code Procedure (BSCP) A document of that title, as established or adopted and from time to time modified by the Panel in accordance with The Code, setting out procedures to be complied with (by Parties, Party Agents, BSC Agents, BSCCo, the Panel and others) in, and other matters relating to, the implementation of The Code; Common Distribution Charging Methodology (CDCM) The CDCM used for calculating charges to Designated Properties as required by standard licence condition 13A of the Electricity Distribution Licence.